 ECSS-E-ST-20_0020142

-Transient currents, occurring when two or more separate strings of series-connected cells are connected together in parallel or when a cell fails short-circuit in a battery composed of parallel strings, shall not result in exceeding the peak cell current rating.
+Transient currents, occurring when two or more separate strings of series-connected cells are connected together in parallel, or when a cell fails in short-circuit within a battery composed of parallel strings, shall not result in exceeding the peak cell current rating.

 ECSS-E-ST-20_0020143

-Procured battery cells shall be originating from the same production lot, with the same operational history
+Battery supplier shall:

+specify cell to cell performance variations so that mission requirements can be met,

+provide methodology and validation of cell performance variations for any spare or flight models.

 Cells making–up a battery are selected (matched) in accordance with the cell manufacturer’s requirements.
 Sufficient extra matched spare cells are procured to allow for replacement of any cells damaged during integration of batteries.
 If cells are not individually replaceable, then appropriately matched cell groups/modules are available.
 It is good practice to specify the number of spare cells in the battery procurement documentation.

 ECSS-E-ST-20_0020144

-When individual batteries are discharged in parallel, imbalance between the battery cells shall not result in current and temperature exceeding the cell qualification limits.
+When batteries are discharged in parallel, this discharge shall not result in current and temperature exceeding the cell qualification limits.

+This requirement is essentially applicable to primary Lithium batteries that have a positive voltage vs temperature coefficient.

 ECSS-E-ST-20_0020145

-Conducting cases of battery cells in a battery package shall be double-insulated from each other and from battery structure, with an insulation between any cell and the structure greater than 10 M (measured at 500 V DC).
+Conducting cases of battery cells in a battery package shall be double-insulated from each other.

 ECSS-E-ST-20_0020146

-The battery design shall include the following provisions for interfacing with the ground support equipment during pre-launch operations:
+Provisions for interfacing the battery with the ground support equipment during pre-launch operations shall be made.

+Such provisions can include:

-signal lines for monitoring battery voltage, battery temperature;
+signal lines for monitoring battery voltage,

+signal lines for monitoring battery temperature,

+capability to charge the battery,

-capability to charge or discharge the battery;
+capability to discharge the battery.

-cell or cell group voltage monitoring protected by current limitation.

 ECSS-E-ST-20_0020147

 A logbook shall be maintained by the supplier for each flight battery starting with the first activation after battery assembly up to launch, describing chronologically all test sequences, summary of observations, identification of related computer–based records, malfunctions, and references to test procedures and storage conditions.